-Therefore for a 2nd order operator we must use Hermite type interpolation compared to the Galerkin Symmetrical weak form for which we only needed Lagrange type interpolation.
+Therefore for a $2^{nd}$ order differential operator L we must use Hermite type interpolation compared to the Galerkin Symmetrical weak form for which we only needed Lagrange type interpolation.

 - Summary of Advantages of Weak Forms: - Fundamental weak form has relaxed b.c. requirements.
-It's much easier to find trial/test functions which satisfy the homogeneous form of the essential b.c. than both the essential and natural b.c. - This is especially true when using the FE method where we simply go into the matrix and set the essential b.c. u and we need not worry about "strictly" enforcing the natural boundary condition du/dx - Symmetrical weak form has relaxed functional continuity requirements.
-This is very important when defining functions over split domains (FE method). - Note that one important reason we split the domains is in order to satisfy the essential b.c.'s easier.
+It's much easier to find trial/test functions which satisfy the homogeneous form of the essential b.c. than both the essential and natural b.c.'s - In addition when we define local trial functions on finite elements, it will be much simpler to satisfy the essential b.c.'s locally on the element level rather than on a global level.

+When using the FE method where we simply go into the matrix and set the essential b.c. u and we need not worry about "strictly" enforcing the natural boundary condition du/dx

+• Symmetrical weak form has relaxed functional continuity requirements.
+This is very important when defining functions over split domains (FE method).

 The symmetrical weak form lowers the inter-element functional continuity requirements and thus lowers the number of unknowns.

-In addition part of the natural b.c. error falls out due to the way in which it was defined.
+• In addition, part of the natural b.c. error falls out due to the way in which it was defined.